tanho63/tanho.ca/content/posts/reflections/2023/index.md

 significant part of that friend circle, and it's been about six years since I was last in a serious relationship.
 I'm feeling the spectre of loneliness more and more, and it's something I need to work on in 2024.

+## Thinking about 2024

+In 2022, I reflected that

+> I’m recognizing that in a broader sense, I can only focus on one or two areas at a time.
+In past years, it’s been one or some of: losing weight, improving physical shape/condition, programming skill/personal projects, social/friends.
+This year it seems that my gains were in career development and networking/notability, and I lost ground in weight, friend networks, and in personal projects.
+It seems obvious that we can only prioritize one or two things at a time, but I’m frustrated that it feels out of my control to choose what those things are, and I’m frustrated that it’s so all-or-nothing in terms of past progress.

+In 2023, it feels like I carried on in the same paths as 2022 and pushed those extremes even further, rather than trying to consciously rebalance my priorities.
+Career development seemed the path of least resistance and I maximized that at the expense of so many other things that would have been beneficial.

+In 2024 I need to consciously fight this tendency to take the easiest path and to more consciously balance my priorities.
+I'm tired of this being the central narrative of my annual reflections.
+I'm tired of feeling lonely.
+I'm tired of telling myself I need to lose weight and be more fit.
+I'm tired of looking at all the side projects I want to do and not doing them.